Gloria Jean: Youth musicals

 In the wake of Flesh and Fantasy, Universal tried to afford Gloria Jean a smooth transition from adolescent roles to leading-lady status, as she was outgrowing juvenile roles but not yet mature enough for adult leads.
 In December 1942, she was tested for the female lead in The Phantom of the Opera, but was thought to be too young for the role.
-She was then considered as the singing ingenue in the Abbott and Costello comedy It Ain't Hay (1943) but was believed to be too old for that role.
+She was then considered as the singing ingenue in the Abbott and Costello comedy It Ain't Hay (1943) but was believed to be too old for the role.
 Universal returned Gloria Jean to budget musicals when she costarred with O'Connor and Peggy Ryan in Mister Big (1943) and in Moonlight in Vermont (1943).

 In January 1944, Universal announced plans to launch Gloria Jean as a more adult star, and she turned 18 in April.
 She costarred with Olsen and Johnson in the large-budget Ghost Catchers (1944), which featured singer-actor Kirby Grant.
 Gloria Jean worked so well with Grant that Universal teamed them for two more features in 1945: I'll Remember April and Easy to Look At.

-When Gloria Jean's Universal contract expired at the end of 1944, she declined to renew it, citing the need for "a transition period to make the change from child to adult roles."
+When Gloria Jean's Universal contract expired at the end of 1944, her agent Eddie Sherman -- who also handled the studio's leading stars Abbott and Costello -- declined to renew it, citing the need for "a transition period to make the change from child to adult roles."
 As Universal had already promised exhibitors three films starring her for the 1945 season, she was rushed through three final productions: Easy to Look At, River Gang and Destiny, an expansion of Gloria Jean's 30-minute sequence from Flesh and Fantasy.